 Pick up the perfect tactical rifle case for your needs.
 Our 42″ Tactical Rifle Case is perfect for nearly any AR-10 or AR-15.

 The first step is to determine what you need, which depends on the application your case has.
 Some people have multiple bags for multiple types of occasions.

 Range cases are one common setup for people who use our rifle cases.
 I often leave commonly used items (the ones that don’t need to be secured) such as hearing protection, magazines, took kits, and gloves in my rifle case and pistol bag.

-One example of multiple bag use is with 3-Gun shooters.
-They may have a range bag and also a competition case because each bag will contain two totally different setups and items.
+One example of multiple rifle bag use is with 3-Gun shooters.
+They might have a range bag and also a competition case because each bag will contain two totally different setups and items.

 What I typically keep in my rifle range bag:

 - Ammo (Rifle & Pistol)